 Obstetricians and Gynecologists who work in Alabama, Alaska, or Colorado, make the highest salaries.

-How much do Obstetricians and Gynecologists make in different U.S. states?
+How much do Obstetricians and Gynecologists make in each U.S. state?

 |State||Annual Mean Salary|